 - 1 teaspoon vanilla extract

 - Pinch of salt

 Use your mixer to mix it all together until you form a thick paste and it begins to harden.
-I usually takes 10-15 minutes and you will still have a malleable composition.
-Mix the pecans once it begins to harden and drop spoonfuls of the mixture onto waxed paper.
+It usually takes 10-15 minutes and you will still have a malleable composition.
+Mix the pecans once it starts to harden and drop spoonfuls of the mixture onto waxed paper.
 Once it’s completely hardened your divinity candy is ready.

 A last word

 The pioneer dessert recipes listed here cannot be considered healthy recipes according to the modern standards since they contain a good amount of sugar, but we have to keep in mind that they are much better than commercial ones.
 They do not include preservatives and some of these pioneer desserts can last for a long time, making them ideal for a prepper’s pantry.
 Making these pioneer deserts is a good way or remembering the past while assuring a good legacy for when times will not be generous as they are today.